 The construction can still be expensive: the large roof and facade areas are expensive to construct and also require complex thermal insulation.
 Depending on how secluded the country house is, there are expensive development costs for electricity, water, gas and telecommunications lines.
 This seclusion – ideal for those seeking peace and quiet and nature lovers – can turn out to be a strain in everyday life, because longer commutes to school and work have to be planned and you can’t even just walk to the supermarket around the corner.
 Even if you are a keen cyclist, as a resident of a country house you should not completely do without your car.

-Large living space, many design optionsremote, difficult
+Large living space, many design options | remote, difficult to reach |

-tranquility and privacydifficult journey to school or work
+tranquility and privacy | difficult journey to school or work |

-fresh air and closeness to nature
+fresh air and closeness to nature own garden | possibly expensive development costs |

-lower land prices on the
+lower land prices on the country |

 Suitable for

-• Families with children: gardens to play in, areas with little traffic
+- Families with children: gardens to play in, areas with little traffic

-• Those seeking relaxation: peace and seclusion away from the noise of the city
+- Those seeking relaxation: peace and seclusion away from the noise of the city

-• Individualists and nature lovers: self-realization and creative variety in the house and garden
+- Individualists and nature lovers: self-realization and creative variety in the house and garden